Tarbais Haricot Production

 at the sorting unit : It is the growers themselves who

-take it in turn to sort their beans at the grading unit provided
+take it in turn to sort their haricots at the grading unit provided

 by the Cooperative.
 When their turn comes, they deliver their